Sunday, September 30, 2018

 "We do not know and cannot reconstruct in precise detail what Jesus did at his "Last Supper."
 The New Testament itself remembered and interpreted what Jesus did in quite different ways.
 Attending to these differences undermines the assumption that there is a single line of development that runs from Jesus to the later Eucharist of the Church, and that can be traced back by us toward Jesus.
 And indeed, if by Eucharist is meant what is now done in the Church, the farther back one goes, for example, to the "Eucharists" of James, Peter, and Jesus, the farther one gets from the Eucharist of the present.
 Indeed, if an exact reconstruction of what Jesus did at the Last Supper were possible, it would probably look quite different from what Christians now celebrate."

 This excerpt from John D. Hannah, Our Legacy: The History of Christian Doctrine, p.
-274, is pertinent here:
+274, summarizes the current of interpretation present amongst various patristic authors:

-This excerpt from the New Advent Catholic Encyclopedia online (emphasis added):
+This excerpt from the New Advent Catholic Encyclopedia online points out the ambiguity of the early development of what has been called the mass:

-"The doctrine of transubstantiation is simply the fruit of the scholastic use of Aristotle in the middle ages.
-It depends, on the face of it, on the difference of substance and accidents.
-The substance of bread is changed into the substance of the Lord's body, the accidents of bread remain.
-Without this theory, the idea could not exist.
-But this theory of a particular substance and accidents was a mere metaphysical theory, without any real foundation.
+"The doctrine of transubstantiation is simply the fruit of the scholastic use of Aristotle in the middle ages...this theory of a particular substance and accidents was a mere metaphysical theory, without any real foundation.
 We have got nowadays to molecules and atoms infinitely minute, which may be called perhaps substance or essential matter; but all this Aristotelian theory of an imaginary substance and accidents in material objects, is a mere groundless fancy.
 We see different qualities which awaken sensations in us; colour, form, hardness, etc., and the mind recognises there is something there.
 Of this conviction, which in relation to us creatures I do not dispute, Aristotle and the schoolmen, who were as a rule wholly under his influence, made a distinct but imaginary substratum in which the various qualities were inherent.
 There was the substance of bread, etc. But this was a mere philosophical notion, a mere theory of the heathen Aristotelian school, adopted by the schoolmen, and has no other foundation whatever.
 But the whole doctrine of transubstantiation, and even the word, depends on it, cannot exist without it, is the mere expression of it, only bringing in a miracle on the ground of it, as to the Lord's supper."

 "Even since A.D.
 831, many Roman Catholics still opposed such transubstantiation.
 So: Ratramnus, Berengarius, John Scotus Eriguena, Rabanus Maurus, Walafrid Strabo, Christian Druthmar, Florus Magister, Eusebius Bruno (Bishop of Angers), Frollant (Bishop of Senlis), and Elfric.
 Also, according to the famous RC Cardinal Bellarmine in his De Sacramento Eucharistea (111:5 and 4 dII q.6 art.
 1,2 and q.
 3 art.
 1,2 and I:5) - even the celebrated Cardinal Cameracensus said: "Transubstantiation cannot be proved from Holy Writ ....
 To this Cardinal Roffensis, Cardinal Cajetan and also Scotus all concur."
 Indeed, the RC scholars Gabriel, Nicolus, Cusanus, Tapper, Hessel and others all present the "Protestant" interpretation of John 6:54.
 See Dr. P.G.
 Logan's Ph.D. dissertation The History and Doctrine of Transubstantiation, Sydney, 1994, pp. 84f."